Background & Project Overview

 The McLaren Greater Lansing Hospital offered Limbach and its broad group of stakeholders the opportunity to plan and leverage prefabrication to achieve incredible results.
 The project was led by savvy ownership with substantial experience and familiarity with modular construction.

-From the beginning, Team McLaren and its stakeholders were on board with Limbach delivering the mechanical, electrical, plumbing, and fire protection aspects of the project.
-The collective group (Owner, Engineering, GC, Subcontractors) invested heavily in Design for Manufacturing (DfMA) principles to engineer the building for prefabrication and as such audited all the opportunities.
+From the beginning, the joint venture Barton Malow-Christman and its stakeholders were on board with Limbach delivering the mechanical, electrical, plumbing, and fire protection aspects of the project.
+The group (which included the owner, engineer, general contractor, and subcontractors) invested heavily in design-for-manufacturing (DfMA) principles to engineer the building for prefabrication.

 Limbach contacted MSUITE, to discuss how their software can outfit the pop-up Fab Shop for multi-trade contractor use and mitigate risk for the team.
 In addition, the MSUITE team was leveraged to layout the shop workflows.

-Team Limbach set up 220 total racks and 6 Assembly lines to add 4,400 lineal feet of racks with a total of 71,500 lineal feet of conduit, piping, plumbing, sheet metal, cable tray, and drywall.
-These were all tested, inspected, and insulated in place.
-The total assembly time in the shop for Limbach scope of work was 8,000 hours for a 4 day turn around per line.
-The entire process per floor was approximately a three-week turnaround which included the shop assembly line, delivery, installation, and finalization.
+Limbach’s team set up 220 total racks and six assembly lines to add 4,400 linear feet of racks with a total of 71,500 linear feet of conduit, piping, plumbing, sheet metal, cable tray, and drywall.
+All of these were tested, inspected, and insulated in place.
+The total assembly time in the shop for Limbach’s scope of work was 8,000 hours for a four-day turnaround per line.
+The entire process per floor was approximately a three-week turnaround, which included the shop assembly line, delivery, installation, and finalization.
 The environmental control and ability to streamline the work increased productivity and quality.

 The Project team was creative in investigating high-value targets for prefabrication.
 The DfMA process helped the team visualize racks and corridors to reassure the owner of the strategy to meet the building’s life cycle needs and aggressive schedule.
 By utilizing Mixed Reality, the owner’s representatives were able to explore the racked systems to simulate the ease of installation and future maintenance.